Pats at Punaluu

 No analysis available

-Listings repeatedly reference fee simple ownership and no leasehold language or lease expiry year was found; therefore lease expiry is not applicable/unknown.
+Listings describe the units as fee simple (e.g., 'own your very own FEE SIMPLE beachfront condo'); no leasehold or lease expiration year was found in the remarks, so lease expiry is not applicable/unknown.

-Several public remarks explicitly note the building has '100% hurricane insurance', which strongly supports that the HOA carries full building (walls-in) insurance.
-This explicit language yields high confidence.
+Multiple listings explicitly state the building has '100% hurricane insurance', which supports that the HOA carries full building/walls-in insurance.
+This explicit language leads to high confidence that the building is fully insured by the HOA.

 No analysis available